 There are two main causes of high arches:

 Most people with high arches are born with them.
-This means your high arches are a variation of what podiatrists consider a normal range of arch height.
+This means your high arch is a variation of what podiatrists consider a normal range of arch height.

-If you develop high arches later in life, or only one arch becomes raised, see your doctor.
+If you develop high arch feet later in life, or only one arch becomes raised, see your doctor.
 This could be a symptom of a neurological disorder.
 People with high arches due to neuromuscular or neurological disorders often have very rigid arches, with little flexibility.